Home with Peter

 Images from my garden

-I've caught the Rose bug.
+I have the Rose bug.
 Not as bad as some have, but it's gone beyond

 just a few.
 In Santa Cruz, I had 11 full-size roses in the backyard, plus 4 miniature